lter/LTER-core-metabase/README.md

 LTER-core-metabase is primarily used to produce and maintain Ecological Metadata Language (EML) documents.
 The [`MetaEgress`](https://github.com/BLE-LTER/MetaEgress) R package is designed for use with LTER-core-metabase.
 Use `MetaEgress` to quickly and easily export EML documents from an installed and populated instance of LTER-core-metabase.

 Although this release is ready for use, the database design team continues active development.
 We encorage anyone to give it a test drive, but please keep in contact with us for advice prior to installation for use in production.
+The `master` branch contains installation files for first-time users, while the `migration` branch contains incremental update patches.
+Check back periodically for update patches on the `migration` branch after installation.

 ### Features